jffournel/website/content/publication/rise-of-suv/index.md

 ---
-title: "Countering the rise of the SUV: The role of advertising restrictions"
+title: "Countering the Rise of the SUV: The Role of Advertising Restrictions"
 subtitle: ""
 authors:
 - Jean-François Fournel